Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Methodology

-To adapt convolutional networks for time series prediction tasks, the kernel need to slide along only the time dimension, instead of both the height and width dimensions.
-For example, given the input matrix of $l \times n$, a convolutional kernel of $k \times n$ ($k<l$) is applied along the temporal axis and returns an output vector of $(l-k+1) \times 1$.
-More kernels can be used in order to extract more features from input time series.
+, short of convolutional neural networks, is typically seen in computer vision tasks.
+However, it could also be adapted for time series processing\cite{zhao2017convolutional} by viewing the multivariate time series as a matrix, as we do with the pictures.
+For example, given an input multivariate time series of shape $n \times m$ (where $m$ is the number of features and $n$ is the length of the time series ), a convolutional kernel of $k \times m$ (where $k$ is the size of kernel and $k<l$) is applied along the feature axis and returns an output vector of $(n-k+1) \times 1$.
+More kernels can be used in order to extract more features from the input time series.